 Whether you want to consider a service of Thanksgiving and Blessing or Baptism, you are assured of a warm welcome.
 We will explain what the services mean and encourage you to explore and grow in your faith with your child.

 What if I don’t live in the parish?
-Where someone lives outside of the parishes of Lympne or Saltwood the Rector will want to discuss where you already worship.
+Where someone lives outside of the parishes of Lympne or Saltwood we will want to discuss where you already worship.
 A Service of Thanksgiving is always possible irrespective of residence.